seed-run/homepage/_docs/deleting-resources.md

 ![Removing a service](/assets/docs/deleting-resources/removing-a-serivce.png)

 So if you are looking to delete an app, stage, or service; you need to figure out if you are trying to just remove it from Seed or if you are trying to remove the deployed AWS resources.

+Removing the deployed resources from AWS can sometimes take quite long and you might run into some errors.
+Seed automatically retries the process for certain errors.
+You can read more about this over on our doc on [Auto-Retrying Serverless Errors]({% link _docs/auto-retrying-serverless-errors.md %}#auto-retrying-on-remove).

 ### Removing a monorepo app